Easy Filipino Chicken Adobo

 How to make Filipino Chicken Adobo

-Prepare adobo sauce and marinate chicken.
-Mix soy sauce, vinegar, sugar, garlic, and peppercorns in a zip-top bag.
-Add chicken pieces and bay leaves, coating the chicken well.
-Marinate for at least 20 minutes or overnight in the fridge for the best flavor.
+Marinate.
+Combine soy sauce, vinegar, garlic, sugar, and peppercorns in a zip-top bag.
+Add chicken and bay leaves, seal, and marinate for at least 20 minutes (or overnight for deeper flavor).

 Love this recipe?
 Rate it and share your experience in the comments below!
 On Instagram?
 Tag me to showcase your creation.
 For more delicious recipes, subscribe to our newsletter!